jenkins-x-labs/cloud-resources/kind/README.md

 ## Kind Scripts

-These scripts setup a cluster and cloud resources using the [kind](https://kind.sigs.k8s.io/) command line tool.
+A script to setup a cluster using the [kind](https://kind.sigs.k8s.io/) command line tool.